How to Understand your Home Loan

-3. Pick the mortgage type—fixed or adjustable—that works for you, With a fixed-rate mortgage, your principal and interest payment stays the same for as long as you have your loan.
+3. Pick the mortgage type—fixed or adjustable—that works for you.
+With a fixed-rate mortgage, your principal and interest payment stays the same for as long as you have your loan.
 With an adjustable-rate mortgage, your payment may change.

 - Adjustable Rate: Your payment could increase a lot, often by hundreds of dollars a month.

-- Make sure you are confident you know what your maximum payment could be and that you can afford it.
+- Adjustable Rate: Make sure you are confident you know what your maximum payment could be and that you can afford it.

 Planning to sell your home within a short period of time?
 That’s one reason some people consider an ARM.
 But, you probably shouldn’t count on being able to sell or refinance.
 Your financial situation could change.
 Home values may go down or interest rates may go up.
 You can learn more about ARMs in the Consumer Handbook on Adjustable Rate Mortgages